QuBruin/DynamicCircuit/README.md

 We are three Master students from UCLA MQST project looking for internship right now.

-Please contack us if you are interested.
+Please contact us if you are interested.

 [UCLA MQST program webpage](https://qst.ucla.edu/)